NMDP Cryopreservation Service

 Does the donor’s collection location make a difference in the storage/shipping price?

-No, the price difference applies only to the location of the transplant center, not where the donor is collected.
-The courier cost will, however, be different depending on supplier.
+No, there is no difference in the storage/shipping pricing based on the donor’s collection location or the of the location of the transplant center, unless otherwise notified.
+The courier and collection cost will, however, be different depending on supplier.

 When is my center charged?